vitessio/website/content/community.md

 ### Commercial Vitess Support

-If you need commercial assistance for open source Vitess, consider getting in touch with the following companies.
+If you need commercial assistance for open source Vitess, consider getting in touch with the following companies, listed in alphabetical order.

 #### PlanetScale